Snickerdoodle Cookie Video

-I had a brilliant idea.
 It was for another addition to our deep-dish-a-la-mode-cookie repertoire, aka pizookies.
-Aka Sweet Crack.
+Aka I-can’t-stop-eating-these-cookies.
 However, there was one minor problem.
 I had no snickerdoodle cookie recipe for the dough that I wanted to use.
 There were no snickerdoodle recipes in any of my go-to dessert cookbooks, no family recipes, no nada.

 So I embarked on a little snickerdoodle cookie cyber research quest to discover the beauty behind these tasty cinnamon sugar cookies.
 I knew very well of how snickerdoodle cookies should taste, but there was a particular element to snickerdoodle cookies that I couldn’t place my tongue on.
 It wasn’t long before I started seeing a trend in the different recipes to see what that element was, cream of tartar.
 You know, that little white powder so many of us have in our spice drawers and always wonder what the hell it is used for.